richsalz/draft-rsalz-update-registries/draft-rsalz-update-registries.md

 that similarly partitions the assigned numbers.

 Section 7.8 created two new registries, NTS Error Codes and NTS Warning Codes.
-Both regisries are also partitioned the same way.
+Both registries are also partitioned the same way.

 # New Registries